What is CAC and why is it key for a dealership?

 How long can it take to see a positive ROI?

-There are campaigns that generate quick results (like occasional promotions) and others that take time (branding, SEO positioning).
+Some campaigns generate quick results (such as one-off promotions) and others require time (branding, SEO positioning).
 In general, a good measurement system starts to provide clear insights in 30-90 days.

 Can the ROI of offline campaigns be measured?